 Baby Shower Favours

 They give up their time, travel for miles – and often bring lovely gifts and perhaps contribute food or help for the shower.
-Giving baby shower favours is a lovely touch that allows the host of the baby shower to say 'thank you' to everyone who attended the party.

 Guests at a baby shower are usually delighted to be a part of the celebration of the pending new arrival, whether they are family or friends.
 They give up their time, travel for miles – and often bring lovely gifts and perhaps contribute food or help for the shower.